microsoft/pai/manual/cluster-user/how-to-debug-jobs.md

 ## How to use SSH

 OpenPAI provides SSH plugin for you to connect to job containers.
-To use it, you can either create an SSH key pair, or use your own pre-generated keys.
+To use SSH, you can either create an SSH key pair, or use your own pre-generated keys.

 **Option 1.
 Create an SSH Key Pair**

-It is feasible to create an SSH key pair when you submit the job.
+It is feasible to create a new SSH key pair when you submit the job.
 First, open the `Tools` panel, enable the SSH plugin, then click `SSH Key Generator`:

    <img src="/manual/cluster-user/imgs/ssh-click-generator.png" width="60%" height="60%" />

 The generator will generate one public key and one private key for you.
-Please download SSH private key then click `Use Public Key` button to use this key pair in job.
+Please download SSH private key then click `Use Public Key` button to use this key pair in your job.

    <img src="/manual/cluster-user/imgs/ssh-generator.png" width="60%" height="60%" />

-After job submitted, you can ssh to job containers as user root with the downloaded private key through container ip and ssh port.
-The `View SSH Info` button will help you:
+After job submission, you can ssh to job containers as user root with the downloaded private key through container ip and ssh port.
+The `View SSH Info` button will give you the corresponding command:

    <img src="/manual/cluster-user/imgs/view-ssh-info.png" width="100%" height="100%" />